numbats/summer-vis-inf/README.md

 * Read https://style.tidyverse.org/ and follow the style guidelines there to improve the legibility of the code.
 You might want to use [`styler`](https://github.com/r-lib/styler) for some easy restyling.
 * Documentation of the code

+## 2021/01/28:

+* Generalize the code.
+* Remove assigned color for sleep study subjects.